The Decision-Making Style of Every Enneagram Type

 When it comes to decisions, Fours often have a gut sense of which option is right or wrong for them.
 They are guided by their values and usually know what they want on a personal level.
 That said, they can get stuck in states of indecision if they are trying to please someone they admire.
 In most cases, Fours will opt for the decision that lines up with their values and personal feelings.

 Healthy Fours bring self-awareness and compassion to any decision they encounter.
 They help people to look inwards to their own values before making a choice.
-They trust their intuition and will opt for options that will give life a fuller sense of beauty and meaning.
-They will weigh logic, facts, and their emotions equally instead of only focusing on the feeling aspect of the equation.
+Making a decision that gives life a fuller sense of meaning, integrity, and purpose is key.
+They are guided by their intuition, but will also weigh logic and facts also, rather than only fixating on their emotions.

 Read This Next: Enneagram Four Profile